jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   Picmonic (P), but Picmonic covers more topics.
 * SM only bacteria, P contains everything (bacteria + viral + diseases + drugs + pathophys + more)
 * SM more intuitive scenes; Picmonic can be ridiculous and make no sense
-* for me, watching the SM scene getting drawn is more captivating; P uses static scenes
+* For me personally, watching the SM scene getting drawn is more captivating;
+  P uses static scenes
 * SM has simple but poorly designed navigation vs P which is overly complicated and buggy in a lot of cases
 * both lack completeness but they provide enough to learn the basics;